The Global Scope of the Forced Migration and Refugee Crisis

 Documentation from these three collections together address the plight of various ethnicities: Albanian, Arab, Armenian, Assyrian, Austrian, Baltic, Belgian, British, Bulgarian, Chinese, Czech, Ethiopian, French, German, Greek, Hungarian, Italian, Jewish, Latvian, Norwegian, Polish, Romanian, Russian, Spanish, Ukrainian, and Yugoslavian.

-Refugee Records from the Public and Judicial Department Collections of the British India Office, 1939–1952, sourced from The British Library
+Refugee Records from the Public and Judicial Department Collections of the British India Office, 1939–1952, sourced from the British Library

-• Records of the Department of State Relating to the Problems of Relief and Refugees in Europe Arising from World War II and Its Aftermath, 1938–1949, sourced from the National Archives Records Administration (NARA)
+Records of the Department of State Relating to the Problems of Relief and Refugees in Europe Arising from World War II and Its Aftermath, 1938–1949, sourced from the National Archives Records Administration (NARA)

 Archives of the Central British Fund for World Jewish Relief, 1933–1960, sourced from World Jewish Relief

 Platform Features & Tools

-Researchers can see the frequency of search terms within sets of content to begin identifying central themes and assessing how individuals, events, and ideas interact and develop over time.
+Researchers can see the frequency of search terms within sets of content to begin identifying central themes and assessing how individuals, places, events, and ideas interact and develop over time.

 By grouping commonly occurring themes, this tool reveals hidden connections within search terms—helping to shape research by integrating diverse content with relevant information.

-Search across the content of complementary primary source products in one intuitive environment, enabling innovative new research connections.
+Search across the materials of complementary primary source products, including books, in one united, intuitive environment, enabling innovative new research connections.